How To Improve Laptop Battery Performance In Linux

 For more details, refer the man pages.

-A note of caution: Be mindful that just use any one of the power management tools.
+A note of caution: Be mindful that just use only one power management tool.
 If you use multiple power saving tools at a time, you may not get the proper or no result at all.

-And, that’s all.
+And, that’s all for now.
 I will be soon here with another useful.
 If you find this guide useful, please share it on your social networks and support OSTechNix.
+More good stuffs to come.
+Stay tuned!

 Thanks for stopping by!